Thoha Khalsa

-Thoha Khalsa (Punjabi, تھوہا خالصا) is a village in Kahuta Tehsil, Rawalpindi District in Punjab province of Pakistan.
+Thoha Khalsa (Punjabi, تھوہا خالصا) is a village in Kahuta Tehsil, Rawalpindi District in Punjab Province of Pakistan.

 Geography

 It is located at 33°31'0N 73°25'60E at an altitude of 700 metres (2299 feet) and lies north of the city of Kahuta.

 History

 Thoha Khalsa is a village in Kahuta Tehsil, Rawalpindi District, Punjab.
 The village is located in the South East of Rawalpindi city at the distance of 45 kilometers.
 The population is about 20,000 consisting different tribes named Janjua, Gakhars, Mirza, Bhati and few others.
 It is an historical village and was established by the Sikhs in early 19th Century.

-In 1947, during the course of the Partition of India, Muslim mobs forced local Sikh women to convert to Islam.
-Many others chose to drown themselves in a well in an act of mass suicide.
+In 1947, during the course of the Partition of India, Muslim mobs from neighbouring villages attacked this village, looted, raped and forced local Sikh women to convert to Islam.
+This barbaric attack set in motion the mass killing spree in whole Punjab.
+Many Sikh women chose to drown themselves in a well in an act of mass suicide.